Being inflexible sucks.

 Signs That You Lack Hamstring Flexibility

-Back: Your back must remain flat.
-Ideally your back should be parallel to the floor.
+- Back: Your back must remain flat.
+Ideally, your back should be parallel to the floor.
 Any rounding of the back is not optimal in any way.
-Rounding the back creates an artificial appearance that you have more hamstring flexibility and allows you to touch your toes.
+Rounding the back creates an artificial appearance that you have more hamstring flexibility than you actually do.
+This is why the bend down and touch your toe stretch is useless.
+All you are measuring is how much rounding you can obtain in your back.
+If you cannot keep your back straight, you lack Hamstring Flexibility.

-Hips: Your hips should be flexed at a 90 degree angle.
+- Hips: Your hips should be flexed at a 90 degree angle.
+If you cannot achieve at least a 90 degree angle, you probably lack Hamstring Flexibility.

-Another demonstration of adequate hip flexibility is the ability to get into a lunge pattern.
+Another demonstration of adequate lower body flexibility is the ability to separate your hips and get into a lunge pattern.

 Common Lunge Mistakes